Islam and the Arab Revolutions

 Focusing primarily on Egypt, this book considers a relatively understudied dimension of these revolutions: the role of prominent religious scholars.
-While pro-revolutionary religious scholars justified activism against authoritarian regimes, counter-revolutionary scholars have provided religious backing for repression, and in some cases the mass murder of unarmed protestors.
+While pro-revolutionary ulama have justified activism against authoritarian regimes, counter-revolutionary scholars have provided religious backing for repression, and in some cases the mass murder of unarmed protestors.

-Usaama al-Azami traces the public engagements and religious pronouncements of several prominent scholars in the region, including Yusuf al-Qaradawi, Ali Gomaa and Abdullah bin Bayyah, to trace their role in either championing the Arab revolutions or supporting their repression.
-He concludes that a significant consequence of counter-revolutionary scholarly engagements has been the precipitation of a crisis of authority among their followers around the world, including among Western Muslims.
+Usaama al-Azami traces the public engagements and religious pronouncements of several prominent ulama in the region, including Yusuf al-Qaradawi, Ali Gomaa and Abdallah bin Bayyah, to explore their role in either championing the Arab revolutions or supporting their repression.
+He concludes that while a minority of noted scholars have enthusiastically endorsed the counter-revolutions, their approach is attributable less to premodern theology and more to their distinctly modern commitment to the authoritarian state.

-Usaama al-Azami is a departmental lecturer in Contemporary Islamic Studies at the University of Oxford.
+Usaama al-Azami is Departmental Lecturer in Contemporary Islamic Studies at the University of Oxford.
 He completed his BA in Arabic and Islamic Studies at Oxford, his seminary training at Al-Salam Institute, and his MA and PhD in Near Eastern Studies at Princeton University.
 He specialises in Islamic political thought.